The Best Easy and Cost-Effective Soul Food Recipes

 Fried Chicken

-The most iconic meal associated with Soul Food is Fried Chicken.
-Fried Chicken is so beloved it’s even a Christmas tradition in Japan!
-Now, this recipe is just one of the many ways you can make fried chicken.
-For the purposes of this blog, this is just a basic fried chicken recipe.
+The most iconic meal associated with Soul Food is probably Fried Chicken.
+Fried Chicken is so beloved it’s even a Christmas tradition in Japan!*

 Ingredients